 Bullock, who has been deeply invested in this project since its inception, is particularly thankful for the tangible way she has been able to demonstrate her appreciation for active-duty military members, and for the genuine enthusiasm she witnesses from other participants.

-“I love seeing the volunteers from [local San Diego] companies come out and give us a hand,” she enthuses.
+“I love seeing the volunteers from San Diego companies come out and give us a hand,” she enthuses.
 When they come out, they have such energy and are so excited to be there to thank the service members.
 I love their spirit.”

 Pepperdine parent Reed Reichert, a longtime supporter of the University’s alumni events in both Oregon and California, was present at the meeting that established the Waves of Appreciation concept several years ago.
 He recalled hearing from a military mom who wished she could walk into her kitchen and see her son back at home, just in time for breakfast.

 Reichert was moved by the mother’s story and proposed the possibility of donating food to military service members on their way home for Thanksgiving and Christmas.

 “We had talked about the young Marines that come to the airport with $10 in their pockets and get on the airplanes where there is either no food or they have to pay exorbitant prices for it, or they get hung up at airport terminals where the prices are obscene,” Reichert explains.